 This was originally posted on 8/26/15, but with a weekend at the beach coming, I thought we should all give it a look again.
 Be earth concious, but more importantly, enjoy that outdoor shower!

-Taking an outdoor shower is hands down one of my favorite ways to bathe.
+Taking an outdoor shower is hands down my favorite way to bathe.
 A couple years ago, our father installed one at the beach and since then the whole crew has paraded in and out trying to wash the sand from our tootsies.
 Because I would rather take all my showers outside under the moonlight, I thought it would be helpful to share our five favorite earth friendly products for the outdoor shower.
 These products are all biodegradable and earth friendly, but what does that mean really?

 Today’s post is brought to you Kristin, our middle sister, she’s been known to make a simple craft or two.
 She actually makes lots of really neat decor.
 I think we’ve bugged her enough that she will be contributing here more often.
 Another thing about Kris?
 She gives the best gifts!
 Last year I was gifted the sweetest smelling candles and this year a whole pile of soaps and bath bombs.
 I’m making a mental note (and a virtual one?!) to get her candle recipe for you too, but we’ll start with what we have and that’s a fiz-tastic recipe for DIY bath bombs.
 Add that to Webster’s.